MONISHSHARMA080/yt_sponsership_skipper/README.md

 ### What's next(in this project)?

  I was planning to launch the chrome extension and launch it to the product hunt

+ ### Workaround:--
+ * We can get the XML timed from the chrome extension and mine it form the backend